axiom-crypto/axiom-docs/docs/docs/axiom-developer-flow/deployment/querying-with-node-js.md

 - `circuit`: the exported circuit function from your circuit file (here, it's `app/axiom/average.circuit.ts`)
 - `compiledCircuit`: the compiled circuit json file from the `npx axiom circuit compile` command
 - `chainId`: the chain ID that the circuit will read its on-chain data from
-- `provider`: a node provider (such as Quicknode, Alchemy, Infura); should be hidden and specified in the `.env` file
+- `rpcUrl`: a JSON-RPC node provider (such as Quicknode, Alchemy, Infura); should be hidden and specified in the `.env` file
 - `privateKey`: your test account's private key; should be hidden and specified in the `.env` file
 - `callback`: callback data
   - `target`: address of the smart contract that will receive the callback (your contract)